Data Table

 Viewing Metadata

-Click the ⓘ button next to the dataset name to view basic information about the dataset (dataset name, row and column counts, data type and measurement scale for each column).
+Click the ⓘ button next to the dataset name to view basic information about the dataset (dataset name, type, row count, column count).

 Column Context Menu